Lycian Way By Land and Sea

 We picked up a new hiking friend along the trail, Andreas, who was German, Italian, and spoke fluent Spanish.
 There was a lot of Spanish being spoken between Warren, Betsy, and Andreas which meant I had a lot of time to simply listen to the foreign chatter and think.
 However it’s actually hard to really think and meditate on this trail for me as it’s so treacherous you really have to concentrate on every step.
 I still didn’t have my hiking legs underneath me.

 We hiked to Simena, a town I had actually been to before.
-The approach into Simena was gorgeous.
-Up a steep hill through ruins and beautiful views of this Cliffside town as well as a great view of our boat and captain waiting for us for lunch!
-As we ate lunch and drank beer on the boat, Osman steered us towards the Sunken City or Kekova.
-Now an island, Kekova was once joined to the mainland but it suffered a series of earthquakes and these geological influences rendered it a city six meters below the sea.
-So not only were we hiking through ruins on the Lycian Way, we were also floating above them on the Selin-3.
+The approach to Simena was gorgeous.
+It’s up a steep hill through ruins and beautiful views of this cliffside town, as well as a great view of our boat, and the captain is waiting for us for lunch!
+As we ate lunch and drank beer on the boat, Osman steered us towards the Sunken City of Kekova.
+Now an island, Kekova was once joined to the mainland, but it suffered a series of earthquakes, and these geological influences rendered it a city six meters below the sea.
+So not only were we hiking through ruins on the Lycian Way, but we were also floating above them on the Selin-3.

-After lunch we did a short hour walk to digest our food and get a little further on the trail so we had a better starting point for the next day.
+After lunch, we did a short hour of walking to digest our food and get a little further on the trail so we had a better starting point for the next day.
 The best part is we walked this last hour without our packs.
-For the first time I was able to keep up with Warren and have a conversation with him while hiking, which in turn boosted my confidence a bit.
-That night we had a fish fry on the boat for our last dinner on the Mediterranean.
-We invited Andreas to join us on our big boat and he provided the dessert – a chocolate bar from Columbia with crushed coffee beans on top!
-The fastest way to my heart – chocolate, coffee, and gin.
-Two out of three aint bad.
+For the first time, I was able to keep up with Warren and have a conversation with him while hiking, which in turn boosted my confidence a bit.
+That night, we had fish fry on the boat for our last dinner in the Mediterranean.
+We invited Andreas to join us on our big boat, and he provided the dessert – a chocolate bar from Columbia with crushed coffee beans on top!
+The fastest way to my heart – is chocolate, coffee, and gin.
+Two out of three ain’t bad.

-After a delicious breakfast and coffee, Osman pulled the boat right up to the trail and we walked off the plank onto the Lycian Way again.
-I tightened my backpack straps and watched the boat pull away as the sun rose and the long shadows disappeared.
+After a delicious breakfast and coffee, Osman pulled the boat right up to the trail, and we walked off the plank and onto Lycian Way again.
+I tightened my backpack straps and watched the boat pull away as the sun rose, and the long shadows disappeared.
 This quite possibly was the best way to experience the Lycian Coast by sea and by land.

 See all pictures of our Lycian Way by Land and Sea